 As alarming as it may sound, approximately one-third of all Americans will be involved in an alcohol-related accident at some point during their life.
 What would you do if it happened to you or someone you loved?

-In the state of Colorado, it is illegal for drivers of legal drinking age to get behind the wheel of a motor vehicle with a blood alcohol limit (BAC) of greater than .08%.
-Once a driver has become intoxicated beyond this point, the chances of a serious – or even fatal – accident increase exponentially.
+In Colorado, it is illegal for drivers of legal drinking age to get behind the wheel of a motor vehicle with a blood alcohol limit (BAC) of greater than .08%.
+Once a driver has become intoxicated beyond this point, the chance of a serious – or even fatal – accident increase exponentially.
 Those who have carelessly put the lives of you and your loved ones at risk need to be held responsible for their actions.
-Damages collected after an alcohol-related accident may include compensation for property damage, medical expenses, loss of current or future income, and pain and suffering.
+Damages collected after an alcohol-related accident may include compensation for property damage, medical expenses, loss of current and future income, and pain and suffering.

 As a victim, you may have claims against more than just the drunk driver.